What is the EU doing?

-The EU Gender Equality Strategy 2020-2025 confirms that the European Commission will do all it can to prevent and combat gender-based violence, support and protect victims, and hold perpetrators accountable.
+The EU Gender Equality Strategy 2020-2025 confirms the commitment of the European Commission to do all it can to prevent and combat gender-based violence, support and protect victims, and hold perpetrators accountable.
 The Gender Equality Strategy provides for an ambitious set of measures for ending gender-based violence against women and domestic violence.

 No specific legal instrument currently addresses violence against women and domestic violence at EU level.
 The topic is nevertheless covered by several directives and regulations in particular in the areas of judicial cooperation in criminal matters (especially as regards crime prevention and the rights of victims of crime), equality between women and men and asylum policy.

 For instance, victims' rights are reinforced at all stages of the criminal process through an EU directive establishing minimum standards on the rights, support and protection of all victims of all crime.

 The EU has also set up instruments for the mutual recognition of protection measures.
 These ensure that measures such as restraining or barring orders issued in one Member State are recognised in another with minimum bureaucracy.
 Member States are also required to prohibit sex-based harassment in employment and in the access to and supply of goods and services.

 On 8 March 2022, the Commission adopted a proposal for a directive on combating violence against women and domestic violence.
 The proposal sets out targeted rules for the protection of this group of crime victims in order to strengthen the actions taken by the Member States.
 It aims to ensure a minimum level of protection across the EU against such violence, regardless of whether it takes place online or offline.